-** In the early 70’s, Frances Moore Lappé [i]wrote the groundbreaking book Diet for a Small Planet.
+** In the early ’70s, Frances Moore Lappé [i]wrote the groundbreaking book Diet for a Small Planet.
 I still have my mother’s frayed, dog-eared copy.
-In the book, Ms. Lappé championed the idea that high quality vegetarian protein could be maximized by strategically combining different foods: grains and beans, dairy and grains, etc. These were called protein compliments.
+In the book, Ms. Lappé championed the idea that high-quality vegetarian protein could be maximized by strategically combining different foods: grains and beans, dairy and grains, etc. These combinations were called protein compliments.

-Seeds are filled with vitamins, minerals, protein, healthy fats and deliciousness.
+Seeds are filled with vitamins, minerals, protein, healthy fats, and deliciousness.
 They also contain lignans, which are plant compounds that exert a weak hormonal activity, which helps reduce the risk of hormonally driven cancers, as well as lower heart disease.
-In relation to fertility: lignans can help block “bad” estrogens and help to promote “good” estrogen, thus supporting the hormonal balance needed to conceive.
-Sesame and flax seeds are especially rich lignans and have been widely studied.
+Concerning fertility: lignans can help block “bad” estrogens and help to promote “good” estrogen, thus supporting the hormonal balance needed to conceive.
+There is a large bank of knowledge on sesame and flax seeds.
+They are especially abundant sources of lignans, which help to both boost and balance estrogen in the body.
 For mild hormonal imbalances, eating a range of seeds may help to boost and balance hormones.
 Seed cycling likely won’t help complex causes of infertility, such as blocked ovarian tubes and advanced endometriosis.

-be considered a superfood.
+- Flax seeds can be considered a superfood.
 They are one of the richest sources of plant-based omega-3 fatty acids, called alpha-linolenic acid (ALA).
 They have lignans that balance estrogen, whether there is an excess (or dominance) or a deficiency.
-They may even help to prevent estrogen driven cancers.
+They may even help to prevent estrogen-driven cancers.
 They moisturize the body and are useful to treat for dry skin, dry eyes.
 Flax seeds and oil can be used to ease hot flashes.
 They can also help lower blood pressure[ii]

 - Sesame seeds are one of the worlds’ most ancient foods.
 Used as food and oil, they are rich in calcium, vitamin E, healthy fats as well as lignans similar to flax.
 They are relatively high in copper, which is a mineral that acts as a precursor to estrogen[iii].